-One of four medical schools in The University of Texas System and one of eight in the state of Texas, UT Southwestern admits about 230 students each year, and admission is highly competitive.
+One of four medical schools in the UT System and one of eight in Texas, UT Southwestern admits about 230 students each year.

 Medical students are taught the basic sciences and fundamental mechanisms of disease during the first two years, along with basic clinical skills.
 For the second two years, they pursue clinical courses in a variety of medical specialties at UT Southwestern’s affiliated teaching hospitals and clinics.